nive015/STREAMLIT_BITCOIN_PREDICTION/README.md

 7. **Training a Machine Learning Model**
 You use **Lasso Regression** (a simple but interpretable model) to predict the closing price.
 Steps include:
+- Functions like window and lag has been used to find moving averages.
 - Splitting the data into training and test sets
 - Training the model on historical data
 - At the end, the collab notebook is connected with Streamlit using local tunnel.